Supervised contrastive learning for cell stage classification of animal embryos: Introduction

 Existing work dealing with cell stage classification and making use of deep learning techniques can be divided into two categories.
 The first category of work considers every frame of a time-lapse video independently and employs 2D convolutional neural networks (CNNs) to achieve the classification\cite{emca}.
 This is usually followed by a post-processing step that enforces a monotonic progression of the number of cells as done in \cite{stage-detection-fusion}, \cite{stage-detection-multi-task}, \cite{celldivision} and \cite{stage-detection-resnext}, all using dynamic programming to apply that constraint.
 In \cite{stage-detection-resnext}, the development stages are identified through several sub-steps that also take into account the rate of embryo fragmentation.
 In \cite{stage-detection-yolo}, the authors adopt an approach based on object detection using the YOLO-v5 network \cite{yolov5} and perform cell counting.
 Very recently, the DLT-Embryo method was proposed\cite{dlt-embryo}.
 It combines dual-branch local feature fusion (DLF) modules and transformer encoder modules to extract both local and global features from each frame.
 These methods make limited use of temporal information.

 Embryologists take into account dynamic information to decide the completion of the cell cleavage event.
-In addition, temporal context helps maintain consistency between time-lapse images.
-The second category of methods integrates temporal information in the architecture, and then, exploits it as soon as the training stage.
+In fact, the temporal context helps maintain consistency between time-lapse images.
+The second category of methods integrates temporal information in the architecture, and then exploits it as soon as the training stage.

 The ESOD method \cite{stage-detection-synergic} employs a 2D-CNN followed by a Long Short-Term Memory (LSTM) network classifier, and involves a synergic loss to learn embryo-independent features.
 The CNNs-CRF method proposed in \cite{cnn-crf} involves a conditional random field (CRF) to favor the monotonic progression of the number of cells.
 In addition, the neural network leverages temporal information through two streams with different input, one single frame for the first one and two concatenated consecutive frames for the second one.
-The R2D1 method \cite{stage-detection-r2d1-vit} considers the spatio-temporal video as a volume, uses 3D-CNN (i.e, 2D+t) to work directly on video sub-sequences, and applies the Viterbi algorithm to enforce a monotonic order constraint.
+The R2D1 method \cite{stage-detection-r2d1-vit} considers the spatio-temporal video as a volume, uses 3D-CNN (i.e, 2D+t) to work directly on video subsequences, and applies the Viterbi algorithm to enforce a monotonic order constraint.
 The EmbryosFormer framework \cite{embryosformer} is the first to involve transformer architecture, building a three-headed encoder-decoder transformer inspired by the Deformable DETR model \cite{def_detr}.
-All of these methods, were evaluated on datasets of human and mouse embryos, except R2D1 which was evaluated only on humans.
+All of these methods were evaluated on datasets of human and mouse embryos, except R2D1, which was evaluated only on humans.

 As stated before, our objective is to classify the cell stages of an animal embryo from 2D time-lapse videos acquired by video-microscopy.
 This prediction will be based on a 3D-CNN architecture and will leverage supervised contrastive learning (SCL)\cite{scl}.
-We assume that the $n$-cell stage lasts until the $n+1$-cell stage appears.
+As done by the other authors, we assume that the $n$-cell stage lasts until the $n+1$-cell stage appears.
 We formulate this problem as a multi-class supervised classification.
 Each frame of an input time-lapse video will be assigned a class from the one-cell stage to the nine-and-plus-cell stage.